Ameren: Ameren history

 In December 2004, Ameren announced that Patrick T. Stokes, the president and chief executive officer of Anheuser-Busch Cos., Inc., was elected to the Ameren board of directors.

 In 2009, AmerenUE signed an agreement to purchase 102 megawatts (MW) of wind power from phase II of Horizon Wind Energy's Pioneer Prairie Wind Farm in Iowa, which is enough to power 26,000 households.
 The power AmerenUE is purchasing will tie into the Midwest Independent System Operator (MISO) transmission grid, of which the company is a member, fulfilling AmerenUE's commitment to add 100 megawatts of renewable capacity to serve its Missouri customers by 2010.

 On October 1, 2010 Ameren's three Illinois operating companies merged to become Ameren Illinois Company.
 The merger resulted in a single operating company providing power to most of downstate Illinois.
 However, the Ameren Illinois service territory is split into three rate zones corresponding to the service territories of the three former Illinois operating companies—Zone I (the former AmerenCIPS), Zone II (the former AmerenCILCO) and Zone III (the former AmerenIP).
 On the same date, AmerenUE changed its name to Ameren Missouri Company.
 The former Illinois portion of the AmerenUE territory was transferred to Ameren Illinois Zone I.

 In 2015, Ameren became the first major energy company to open an Innovation Center at the Research Park, University of Illinois at Urbana-Champaign.

 In 2016, Ameren was named 10th on Business Insider’s 10 best energy companies to work for in America list.
 In the report, seventy four percent of employees said their job has high meaning.

+Ameren Transmission

+Ameren owns and operates transmission lines at the following voltages: 345kV, 230kV, 161kV, 138kV, 69kV and 34.5kV.